moorepants/learn-multibody-dynamics/mass.rst

       I.dot(H.z).dot(H.z).evalf()

-   Alternatively you can use the matrix transformation.
+   Alternatively, you can use the matrix transformation.

    .. jupyter-execute::